-When it comes to heating and cooling your home, everyone enjoys ripping open their monthly energy bill to realize that it’s less than they envisioned.
+When it comes to heating your home, everyone enjoys ripping open their monthly energy bill to realize that it’s less than they envisioned.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be the biggest part of the struggle, and in this case, understanding the most utilized HVAC energy efficiency ratings can help you save money when the time comes to get rid of your current system.

 Of course, there are a wide range of efficiencies for each heating and cooling product line, but because you’re an informed homeowner, you can understand what you can pay for and what you’d like to use for your home.
 To help you with your education, here are the most commonly used HVAC energy efficiency ratings and a broken down version of what they mean:

 HSPF is the rating used to measure the energy efficiency of the heating portion of your heat pump over one heating season.
 A greater HSPF rating indicates that the system is operating at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with top efficiency.

 This may be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
 As with most ratings, the higher the SEER rating, the greater the efficiency.
 Currently, the federal minimum for new systems is 13 SEER, and as technology continues to develop, the top rating continues to go higher, providing you with systems that can cool more efficiently and are greener.
 You can also expect to see a dip in energy costs with a higher SEER rating.